 Does social change per se cause people to use and abuse drugs?
-In response to this question, social change-defined as any measurable change conventional behavior behavior largely dictated by custom and tradition, which is often disrupted by the forces of rapid technological change caused by technological advancement that disrupts cultural values and attitudes about everyday life-does not by itself cause widespread drug use.
-In most cases, social change materialistically advances a culture by profoundly affecting the manner in which things are accomplished.
+In response to this question, social change-defined as any measurable change caused by technological advancement that disrupts cultural values and attitudes about everyday life does not by itself cause widespread drug use.
+In most cases, social change materialistically advances a culture by profoundly affecting the manner of how things are accomplished.
 At the same time, rapid social change disrupts day-to-day behavior anchored by tradition, which has a tendency to fragment such conventional social groups as families, neighborhoods, and communities.
 By conventional behavior, we mean behavior that is largely dictated by custom and tradition and that evaporates or goes into a state of flux because of the speed of social change.